 These last three years, as a School Board member, I've listened carefully to the presentations about the work that goes on in all three of town's elementary schools, and our local Early Head Start and Head Start programs at Early Education Services.
 I don't mind telling you that the more I hear, the more impressed I am.

 Last year's historic, marathon Brattleboro Town Meeting proved that there are strong feelings in our community about education, too.
 I walked away from this all-day, all-evening, into-the-early-night hours Town Meeting long very determined: the representatives clearly had legitimate questions.
-No one -- and yes, I'm quite sure of this -- no one in Brattleboro would like to just cut back on our kids' education.
-We all want "world class education."
-We have pride in our town's schools, and we want to believe that we are offering them the best opportunities possible.

 The questions that the representatives asked so pointedly last year were simple: Are we giving our kids the best we can afford?
 Where does the money go?
 And should my tax dollars be spent this way?